FarhanAsfar/Odin-Project/README.md

 ## Odin-Project
-Following the JavaScript path of Odin Project.\n
+Following the JavaScript path of Odin Project.
 The repository will contain the codes and learnings of **The Odin Project**.